 - 1.1 Winchester City Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded, properly accounted for, and used economically, efficiently and effectively.
-Winchester City Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2 In discharging this overall responsibility, Winchester City Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk. - 1.3 Winchester City Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government 2016. - 1.4 This Statement explains how Winchester City Council has complied with the Code and also meets the requirements of regulation 6(1)(a) of the Accounts and Audit Regulations 2015 in relation to the review of its system of internal control in accordance with best practice, and that the review be reported in an Annual Governance Statement. - 1.5 The Council has recently undertaken a comprehensive review of its Constitution which takes into account the recommendation of the Independent Report on Silver Hill and of the Local Government Association Peer Review in February 2017. - 1.6 The updated Constitution was adopted by Council on 19 March 2019 and became effective from the start of the new municipal year.
+Winchester City Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2 In discharging this overall responsibility, Winchester City Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk. - 1.3 Winchester City Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government 2016. - 1.4 This governance statement explains how Winchester City Council has complied throughout 2019/20 with the council's adopted code and also meets the requirements of regulation 6(1)(a) of the Accounts and Audit Regulations 2015 in relation to the review of its system of internal control in accordance with best practice. - 1.5 The council undertook a review of its constitution which took into account the recommendation of the Independent Report on Silver Hill and of the Local Government Association Peer Review in February 2017. - 1.6 The updated constitution was adopted by Council on 19 March 2019 and became effective from the start of the 2019/20 municipal year.
+A further review is underway to ensure the changes that were made are fit for purpose.